dshawul/Scorpio/Readme.md

 Scorpio is a strong chess engine at the grand master level.
-It can be used with GUIs that support the Winboard protocol natively such as Winboard and Arena, or via Wb2Uci adapter in Fritz or Shredder interfaces.
+It can be used with GUIs that support the Winboard protocol natively such as Winboard and Arena, or via the Wb2Uci adapter in Fritz and Shredder interfaces.

 ### Goals